dwarvesf/playground/Engineering/Data/Order By vs. Sort By vs. Distribute By vs. Cluster By.md

 date: 2022-11-23
 ---

-# Order By vs. Sort By vs. Distribute By vs. Cluster By

 These are very interesting concepts which are about ordering records in a data set.
 What is so special about ordering?
 If we want to order the records in the stocks data set by closing price in descending order, we can write a simple query like

 ```sql